djalbat/easy-file-system/README.md

 # Easy File System

-Drag and drop elements including an explorer and a rubbish bin.
+A file system explorer and a rubbish bin.

-The explorer element is populated with list of files and directories.
+The file explorer can be populated with file and directory names.
 It takes handlers for opening files and for moving and removing files an directories.
 Removing files and directories is done by dragging them into the rubbish bin.
 Or the explorer element can be altered programmatically.

 ### JSX support